johnsellin93/grab/README.md

 # Terminal-native AI context engineering for large codebases

-grab is a terminal-native context acquisition tool for large codebases.
+grab is a terminal-native context acquisition tool for debugging and AI-assisted development in large repositories.

-It turns repository interaction into an explicit, stateful context accumulation process instead of a single-shot prompt retrieval workflow.

-grab is designed for iterative debugging workflows where repository context must be accumulated progressively across multiple files and extraction passes.

-It composes standard Unix tooling — `ripgrep` for search, `sed` for precise range extraction, and clipboard/tmux for transport — into deterministic repository-context acquisition workflows.
+It combines `ripgrep`, `sed`, and clipboard/tmux workflows into deterministic repository-context extraction.

-Every `grab` command automatically appends context and copies the accumulated result into the active clipboard/tmux buffer.

-`grab` helps you collect clean, explicit code context for debugging and AI-assisted development.
+Instead of copy-pasting fragmented snippets, `grab` incrementally accumulates explicit AI-ready debugging context across multiple extraction passes.

 It lets you: